Vaerish/practice-Security/README.md

 `tempworker`

+`$ cd /home/tempworker/`

+Copy your repo contents to `/home/tempworker/`

+`$ pwd`

+`/home/tempworker`

-`$ python3 funandgames.py`
+`$ timeout 300 python3 funandgames.py`

+OR

-`$ bash funandgames.sh`
+`$ timeout 300 bash funandgames.sh`

-Note: Putting a space before a command means it does not get entered into bash history, IF the environmental variable, $HISTCONTROL=ignoreboth, as it is in Debian.
+Note: Putting a space before a command means it does not get entered into bash history, IF the environmental variable, HISTCONTROL=ignoreboth, as it is in Debian.

 # Password output:
 * You can check your program output by doing this (which is how we will run it)

-    `$ python3 funandgames.py >myout.txt  # Put space before command`
+    `$ timeout 300 python3 funandgames.py >myout.txt  # Put space before command`

+    OR

-    `$ bash funandgames.sh >myout.txt  # Put space before command`
+    `$ timeout 300 bash funandgames.sh >myout.txt  # Put space before command`

     `$ diff myout.txt example-output.txt`

-* Make sure you don't have newline differences with this file.
+* Make sure you don't have differences with the diff above.
-* Make sure there are no differences (other than the passwords, which I can't give out).
 * No output other than the system changes themselves should be produced for the other assignment components (like the permissions changes).